govCMS/scaffold/README.md

         git merge --no-ff upstream/release/1.3.1

-1. Confirm that no custom changes to the HSK codebase has been overridden and commit any changes.
+1. Confirm that no custom changes to the ASK codebase has been overridden and commit any changes.

 1. Remove the upstream repository.

         git remote remove upstream

 1. Remove any Gits tags added from the upstream project from your local environment.
-This is necessary as we don't want to add any Git tags from the scaffolding project to the HSK project.
+This is necessary as we don't want to add any Git tags from the scaffolding project to the ASK project.

         // Get list of tags.
         git tag